toptal/picasso/README.md

 ## Supported browsers

-Picasso supports browsers specified in `@toptal/browserslist-config` package.
+Picasso guarantees to work in Chrome and it supports other browsers specified in `@toptal/browserslist-config` package.

-Picasso recommends Chrome browser for development.

-Picasso uses only Chrome browser for testing, there is no guarantee that Picasso works in 100% of cases in other browsers (please report and contribute when problems are encountered).
+## Release policy

+Changes in peer dependencies, breaking changes in component API or behavior, supported NodeJS version, result in major releases.

+Changes in dev dependencies and component HTML structure are not considered as breaking changes and result in minor or patch releases.

 ## Running storybook